-Victoria Gold Corp's Annual and Special Meeting of the holders of common shares will be held on Thursday, August 18, 2011 at 3:00 p.m.
-(Pacific Time) at the BW Gold Rush Inn, 411 Main Street, Whitehorse, YT.
+Victoria Gold Corp's Annual and Special Meeting of the holders of common shares will be held on Wednesday, September 19, 2012 at 9:00 a.m.
+(Eastern Standard Time) at the Toronto Board of Trade - Ridout room, First Canadian Place, Suite 350, 77 Adelaide Street West, Toronto, ON.
 Shareholders may exercise their rights by attending the Meeting or by completing a Form of Proxy.